Cineon/DPX Toolkit for MacOSX & Demo Features

 Demo Component Features

-- Cineon and DPX are imported and exported with a watermark in the form of a colored bar through the middle of the image.
+• Cineon and DPX are imported and exported with a watermark,

+Glue Tools Cineon/DPX Toolkit is compatible with Apple's Compressor 4.
 Full GPU Acceleration has been added to Cineon/DPX Toolkit for MacOSX.
 16-bit DPX files with full Alpha Channel support is now available.
 A GPU accelerated 3DLUT FxPlug Filter has also been updated to provide improved playback and responsiveness.
-With the FxPlug Filter, 3DLUTs can now be used from within Final Cut Pro or Motion.
+With the FxPlug Filter, 3DLUTs can be used from within Final Cut Pro 7 or Motion 4.
 These improvements add to large array of standard features that come with the package.

 With the Cineon/DPX Toolkit,